sameer/purisa.me/content/blog/eink_bird_clock/index.md

 ### Serial console

 Flashing the Kindle with the `rootfs.img` turned out to be more than I bargained for.
+Normally, only the user storage is exposed over USB.
-I needed to get access to the [onboard serial console](https://www.mobileread.com/forums/showthread.php?t=49942) to open the recovery menu and enable access to the entire Kindle filesystem over USB.
+I needed to use the [onboard serial console](https://www.mobileread.com/forums/showthread.php?t=49942) to open the recovery menu and enable access to the entire filesystem.

 ![Serial console pinout](https://www.mobileread.com/forums/attachment.php?attachmentid=31375&d=1246319476)
 *User:ebs, MobileRead forums*

-I didn't have a USB to TTL UART converter, but I was able to borrow my brother's [Digilent Analog Discovery 2](https://store.digilentinc.com/analog-discovery-2-100msps-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) which supported UART:
+I didn't have a [USB to TTL UART converter](https://www.adafruit.com/product/954), but I was able to borrow my brother's [Digilent Analog Discovery 2](https://store.digilentinc.com/analog-discovery-2-100msps-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) which supported UART:

 ![Digilent Analog Discovery 2](digilent.jpg)
 *SparkFun Electronics, CC BY 2.0*